hamzaasad26/Brick-breaker/README.md

 # Brick Breaker

-This repository contains the source code for a simulation of Brick Breaker (1999) implemented entirely in Assembly Language (x86) using Microsoft Macro Assembler (MASM).
-This project was completed as part of the final assignment for the Computer Organisation & Assembly Language (EE2003) course.
+This repository contains the source code for a simulation of Brick Breaker (1999) implemented entirely in Assembly Language (x86) using Microsoft Macro Assembler (MASM) alongside Irvine.
+This project was completed as part of the project for the Computer Organisation & Assembly Language (EE2003) course.

 ## Introduction